-Asset Class Tactical View Comments Developed Equity Overall Assessment 0 EMU -1 We mantain our Moderate Underweight stance (-1) given that Ukraine's war has clouded Europe's economic outlook and the Q1 earnings season might dissapoint.
-Europe ex-EMU 0 We maintain our Neutral stance (0) as the region should continue to benefit from the elevated energy prices and investors' necessity to diversify their exposure to Europe.
-North America -1 0 We increase our stance to Neutral (0) in order to neutralize our portfolio's underexpsore, which has been slightly painful following last weeks' rebound.
-The looming key rate hikes and the further liquidity tightening induced by the impeding QT, will continue weigh on risk assets in the short-term.
+Asset Class Tactical View Comments Developed Equity Overall Assessment 0 EMU -1 We mantain our Moderate Underweight stance (-1) given that Ukraine's war has clouded Europe's economic outlook and that the Q1 earnings season might dissapoint.
+Europe ex-EMU 0 We maintain our Neutral stance (0) as the region should continue to benefit from high energy prices and investors' necessity to diversify their exposure to Europe.
+North America -1 0 We increase our stance to Neutral (0) in order to neutralize our portfolio's underweight, which has been slightly painful following last weeks' rebound.
+The looming key rate hikes and the further liquidity tightening induced by the impeding QT, will continue to weigh on risk assets in the short-term.
 Japan 0 We maintain our Neutral (0) stance given that it presents an attractive diversification option due to the country's limited trade exposure to Russia, and that additional fiscal stimulus is on its way.
-EM Equity Overall Assessment -1 Emerging Asia -1 We mantain our Moderate Underweight stance (-1) given that China's deteriorating health situation together with its zero-Covid policy is tilting the region's growth risk to the downside.
-Latam 0 We maintain our Neutral stance (0) given the region's strong prospects to benefit from rising commodity prices but, at the same time, the US dollar strength typically tends to weigh on the regions' performance.
+EM Equity Overall Assessment -1 Emerging Asia -1 We mantain our Moderate Underw eight stance (-1) given China's deteriorating health situation and its zero-Covid policy, which is tilting the region's growth risk to the downside.
+Latam 0 We maintain our Neutral stance (0) given the region's strong prospects to benefit from rising commodity prices but, at the same time, a strong US dollar has typically been a headwind for the region's performance.
 Sov.
-Bonds Overall Assessment -2 Euro -2 We maintain our Strong Underweight stance (-2) given the decelerating growth environment and the ongoing concerns about inflation, expected to average 5% during 2022.
-In addition, ECB's decision to accelearate its tapering is likely to add upside pressure on yields.
-US -2 -1 We have downgraded further our stance to Strong Underweight (-2) given that the economic momentum remains robust enough to warrant several key rates hikes in the short-term.
+Bonds Overall Assessment -2 Euro -2 We maintain our Strong Underweight stance (-2) given the decelerating grow thenvironment and the ongoing concerns on inflation, which is expected to average 5% during 2022.
+In addition, ECB's decision to accelearate its tapering is likely to add to upside pressures on yields.
+US -2 -1 We have further downgraded our stance to Strong Underweight (-2) given that the economic momentum remains robust enough to warrant several key rates hikes in the short-term.
 In addition, the Fed is expected to begin in May its balance sheet runoff, and it is likely to be aggresive.
-Credit Spreads Overall Assessment -2 Euro Credit - 2 We maintained our Strong Underweight stance (-2) as the poor visibility conditions is weighing on liquidity and is leading to spreads to widen.
-US Credit -2 We maintained our Strong Underweight stance (-2) given that looming tightening of financial conditions is likely to add pressure to the assset class.
-In addiiton, expected consensus default rates are rising.
-EM Credit - -2 We maintained our Strong Underweight stance (-2) as the US dollar is expected to remain strong supported by the deteriorating global economic outlook.
-Cash Euro 2 We maintain our Strong Overweight stance (+2) given that the uncertainty around the global economic environment has increased, and await for signs of improvement and further tactical opportunities to deploy it.
+Credit Spreads Overall Assessment -2 Euro Credit -2 We maintained our Strong Underweight stance (-2) as the poor visibility conditions are weighing on liquidity and are driving spreads to widen.
+US Credit We maintained our Strong Underweight stance (-2) given that the looming tightening of financial conditions is likely to add pressure to the assset class.
+In addition, expected consensus default rates are beginning to rise.
+EM Credit -2 We maintained our Strong Underweight stance (-2) as the US dollar should remain supported by the deteriorating global economic outlook.
+Cash Euro 2 We maintain our Strong Overw eight stance (+2) given that the uncertainty around the global economic environment has increased and, as such, aw ait for signs of improvement and tactical opportunities to deploy it.